barryclark/jekyll-now/_posts/2016-09-30-societies-i-could-join.md

   <li>Tabletop and Gaming Society</li>
 </ul>

 One of them, the Tabletop and Gaming Society, may provide me with a network that could prove beneficial to my course.
-While the others are less likely to do that, they might still provide me with inspiration.
+While the others are less likely to do that, they could still provide me with inspiration.

 EDIT: I ended up joining all of the societies listed above.